 Where options are taken, so that the load exceeds the normal load, the marks for all modules attempted will appear on your University transcript.
 The overall year mark will be calculated as the arithmetic mean of the subset of whole modules, weighted according to their credit weighting, which satisfies the course regulations and results in the highest mark.

-Before contemplating an overload you should discuss it with your personal tutor and take account of how it affects progression on the MPhys course.
-We will be monitoring your registrations and you may be asked to discuss the situation with the Director of Studies or the Director of Student Experience.
+Before taking an overload you should discuss it with your personal tutor.
+We will be monitoring your registrations and you may be asked to discuss the situation with the Director of Studies or the Senior Tutor.
 Please note that registering for modules and then not attempting the examination may be considered an abuse of the system and could lead to sanctions.

 The modules listed above are the ones that you will normally be permitted to register for.
 If you wish to take an unusual option you should consult our document on unusual options prior to taking any such modules.